MuhammedAbdullahReal/LARAVEL_10_PROJECT/README.md

 # Project Idea With Live Wire

-1.User can Create a new help ticket.
+1. User can Create a new help ticket.